Sharp curved claws for climbing. If they were straight the Koala would not be able to grip.

 Thumb with no claw stabilises the Koala acting like a suction cup.

 What is the difference between southern and northern Koalas?

 Southern Koalas are bigger.
 The female will be between 7kg and 11kg and the male between 9kg and 15kg.

 Southern Koalas have longer greyish brown fur because of the cooler weather in the south.

-Our southern Koalas breeding season is between the end of August and the end of February and give birth between October and April.
+Our southern Koalas breeding season is between the end of August and the end of February and gives birth between October and April.

 The northern Koala female will be between 4kg and 7kg whilst the male will be between 4kg and 9kg.